 ANC doesn’t merely cut off your auditory perception.
 It also sends it wrong feedback.
 Hence the messed-up signals make you disoriented.

 Anything that hinders your natural auditory input can cause various forms of discomfort.
 Dizziness and nausea are the most commonly seen signs of discomfort.
 I can only describe the feeling as something like low blood sugar.
-Can noise cancelling headphones cause vertigo?
+Can noise-canceling headphones cause vertigo?

 Yes, it can reach the level of vertigo if the intensity is too strong.

 However, very few people will suffer from these problems.
 Most people will, at most, have some slight discomfort.
-Active noise-canceling is fairly harmless.
+Active noise-canceling is fairly harmless but some people do experience noise-canceling sickness.

 These issues are caused, mainly because you are not used to taking suppressed auditory input.
 The closest thing you can compare it to would be motion sickness.